madvn/LearningDeepLearning/README.md

 # LearningDeepLearning

-Notes, and code snippets as I venture into Deep Learning with Tensorflow
+Notes and code snippets as I venture into Deep Learning with Tensorflow